Valve Corporation: Valve time

 Valve time is an industry term used jokingly with game releases from Valve, used to acknowledge the difference between the "promised" date for released content stated by Valve and to the "actual" release date; "Valve Time" includes delays but also includes some content that was released earlier than expected.
-Valve itself has fully acknowledged the term, including tracking known discrepancies between ideal and actual releases on their public development wiki and using it in announcements about such delays.
+Valve has acknowledged the term, including tracking known discrepancies between ideal and actual releases on their public development wiki and using it in announcements about such delays.
 Valve ascribes delays to their mentality of team-driven initiatives over corporate deadlines.

 Playtesting

-Valve playtests its games extensively, starting from the beginning of development, and iterates based on the results.
-Its website states: "We believe that all game designers are, in a sense, experimental psychologists."
+Valve playtests its games extensively from the beginning of development, and iterates based on the results.
+The company has publicly stated, "We believe that all game designers are, in a sense, experimental psychologists."
 The Valve writer Chet Faliszek said he initially blamed testers when they failed to engage with designs as expected, but changed his mind when multiple testers had the same problem: "By the third or fourth time, all of a sudden you're realizing, 'I'm an idiot.
 This is pretty obvious this doesn't work.
 It's not their fault, it's our fault.'"
 He gave an example from the development of Left 4 Dead, wherein a texture change caused every tester to miss a ladder and become stuck.

+Walker said playtesting helped Valve maximize the experience for players.
+For example, when something exciting occurs by chance during a playtest, the developers attempt to have it occur for every player.
+Newell contrasted this approach to that of Warren Spector, whose open-ended games are designed to be replayed with different outcomes: "You spend all of this time to build stuff that most players will never ever ever see ...
+If only one per cent of your customers see this cool thing that takes five per cent of your development budget, that's not a good use of resources."